fernando-villalba/containers-in-depth/cgroups.md

 echo $(tr -d '\0' < /dev/urandom | head -c200M) > /dev/null &
 ```

-This creates a very large variable of 200 MBs, which overuns the roughly 100 MB limit we imposed earlier (Actually this command seems to use significantly more than just 200MBs, not sure why).
+This creates a very large variable of 200 MBs, which overloads the roughly 100 MB limit we imposed earlier.
 Hence, it will eventually kill the process, but in the meantime we can watch the memory and swap grow on the way to death with the following command:

 ```bash
 watch ps -p $! -o rss,sz